Please read these instructions carefully.

 SURP 8 week schedule for undergraduate students:

-The research scholars program will be held concurrently and as part of the overall summer program.
+The Summer Scholars program will be held concurrently and as part of the overall summer program.
 It will run for two weeks, June 11-22, 2018.
-The research scholars will be invited to apply and participate based on their application to Western Carolina and overall academic profile.
-Research scholars will be new, incoming WCU first-year students in the fall 2018 semester.
+The Summer Scholars will be invited to apply and participate based on their application to Western Carolina and overall academic profile.
+Summer scholars will be new, incoming WCU first-year students in the fall 2018 semester.

-It is highly encouraged that Research Scholars sign up and attend the FYIC Summer Orientation session for June 7-8, 2018.
+It is highly encouraged that Summer Scholars sign up and attend the FYIC Summer Orientation session for June 7-8, 2018.
 Please see New Student Orientation information.
-If a Research Scholar is unable to attend the June 7-8 orientation session, it is recommended they attend the June 25-26, 2018 session after the conclusion of the program.
+If a Summer Scholar is unable to attend the June 7-8 orientation session, it is recommended they attend the June 25-26, 2018 session after the conclusion of the program.

 Faculty members who have identified a student with whom they wish to work for the summer will collaborate with the student as he/she prepares the proposal.
 The faculty member will also submit a letter as part of the application.